luyadev/luya/docs/guide/install.md

 # Create a LUYA Application

-The LUYA installation requires Composer, please have a look at the [official Composer website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) if you haven´t installed on your system yet.
+The LUYA installation requires Composer.
+Please have a look at the [official Composer website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) if you haven´t installed it on your system yet.

 > Find the [installation Video on Youtube](https://www.youtube.com/watch?v=Ybq878PMe_U) in order to help you install LUYA.

 ## Composer create-project

 After setting up Composer, we execute the Composer command `create-project` to checkout the **luya-kickstarter** application, an **out of the box** LUYA setup to run your website directly.
-It´s recommend to run the `create-project` command directly from your htdocs/webserver folder like this:
+It is recommended to run the `create-project` command directly from your htdocs/webserver folder like this:

 ```sh
 composer create-project luyadev/luya-kickstarter:^1.0
 ```

-> Info: There are also other LUYA Kickstarter packages, check the [kickstarter packages section](https://luya.io/packages).
+> Info: For more LUYA Kickstarter packages, check the [kickstarter packages section](https://luya.io/packages).

-> Note: During the installation Composer may ask for your Github login credentials.
-This is normal because Composer needs to get enough API rate-limit to retrieve the dependent package information from Github.
+> Note: During the installation you may be asked for the Github login credentials.
+This is normal, because Composer needs to get enough API rate-limit to retrieve the dependent package information from Github.
 For more details, please refer to the [Composer documentation](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens).

 > Note: In previous versions the fxp composer plugin was required `composer global require "fxp/composer-asset-plugin:~1.4"` but this has been replaced with [Asset Packagist](https://asset-packagist.org).
-If the Asset Packagist is not present in the composer.json you might install the fxp plugin as its a "legacy" project setup.
+If the Asset Packagist is not present in the composer.json, you might install the fxp plugin as it is a "legacy" project setup.

-The `create-project` command will create a folder (inside of your current folder where the `composer create-project` command was executed) named **luya-kickstarter**.
+The `create-project` command will create a folder (inside of your current folder, where the `composer create-project` command was executed) named **luya-kickstarter**.

 ## Copy Config

-If the Composer installation is done change into the **configs** folder inside the application and copy the `.dist` template files to original `.php` files.
+If the Composer installation is done, switch to **configs** folder inside the application and copy the `.dist` template files to original `.php` files.

 ```sh
 cp env.php.dist env.php
 ```

-Now the database connection inside the `configs/config.php` file needs to fit your mysql servers configuration.
-It´s recommend to open all config files once to change values and understand the behavior.
-In order to understand the config files read more in the [environment configs section](install-environments.md).
+Now the database connection inside the `configs/config.php` file needs to fit your mysql servers' configuration.
+It is recommended to open all config files once to change values and understand the behavior.
+In order to understand the config files, read more in the [environment configs section](install-environments.md).

 ## Run Migrate and Import

-After successfully setting up your database connection, you have to reopen your terminal and change into your project directory and excute the **luya** binary files which has been installed into your vendor folder by composer as described in the follwing.
+After successfully setting up your database connection, you have to reopen your terminal and switch to your project directory and excute the **luya** binary files, which has been installed into your vendor folder by composer as described below.

 Run the migration files with the [migrate console command](luya-console.md):